rehabayman/tech-tips-and-resources/remarks.md

         return t -> seen.putIfAbsent(keyExtractor.apply(t), Boolean.TRUE) == null;
     }
     ```
+2. Java supports covariant return types for overridden methods.
+This means an overridden method may have a more specific return type.
+That is, as long as the new return type is assignable to the return type of the method you are overriding, it's allowed.
+For reference check this [stack overflow answer](https://stackoverflow.com/a/14694885).
+3. Mehtod Signature: method name, parameter types and return type.

 ### Github
 1. Cherry Pick in Github: it is a command to pick some hash-specified commits to another branch